How To: Island Hopping in Aruba, Bonaire and Curacao

 My favorite island of the Aruba, Bonaire, and Curacao island hopping trip is Curacao.

-This island is the most untouched one, and you can have great adventures there.
+This island is the most untouched island, and you can have great adventures there.

 Curaçao is famous for its vibrant and colorful capital city, Willemstad, which features beautifully preserved Dutch colonial architecture.